firelightrpg/PilotWave/Conflicts.md

 > any harm.**

 > > _For example, if a character with a Good (+2) Gun Combat skill shoots an MP-7 (carbine) at a character wearing a
-> > Hostile Environment Vacuum suit (HEV) and rolls 0, +2 for Gun Combat, at Contact Shot range band (15 meters or
+> > Hostile Environment Vacuum suit (HEV) and rolls 0, +2 for Gun Combat, at Close Quarters range band (15 meters or
 > > less), Difficulty Trivial (0), that’s a success (+2)._
 >
 > > _The damage would be 3 (success +2, rifle Good (+3), a 5-shift-hit, and the suit has a damage shift of